Here are the topics I’ve been exploring lately with groups and organizations, and at my own events:

 The Life You Choose: Understanding Your “Coulds,” “Shoulds,” and “Wants” in Order to Better Shape the Life You Choose

-Synopsis: Together we explore the influences on our decision making, from our capabilities, to expectations of ourselves and others, to the “rules” placed on our lives, and finally our own desires.
-By becoming more aware of these factors, we can be more intentional how they impact the choices we make for our lives.
-More empowered decision making means a better us for a better life.
+Synopsis: Together, we explore the influences on our decision-making, from our capabilities to expectations of ourselves and others, the “rules” placed on our lives, and finally, our own desires.
+By becoming more aware of these factors, we can be more intentional about how they impact our choices.
+More empowered decision-making means a better us for a better life.

 Prayerful Kitchen: Finding Sabbath Moments in Everyday Life

-Synopsis: we understand “sabbath” to mean rest and ideally should be observed by a full 24 hour period in our lives weekly.
+Synopsis: We understand “sabbath” to mean rest and, ideally, should be observed for a full 24-hour period weekly.
 But who has time for that?
 Lacking the time, we feel guilt and shame for not making time for God.
 By turning our focus to our intentions, we can transform everyday habits and actions into small sabbath moments.

 Storytelling and Identity: How the Stories We Tell Both Convey and Shape Who We Are